ask4jubad/jubriladigun/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

-I am a Software and Systems Engineer, a researcher at the Quality Engineering Lab, and a Ph.D. candidate Department of Computer Science, University of Innsbruck (UIBK).
+I am a **Software and Systems Engineer**, a **researcher** at the Quality Engineering Lab, a **Ph.D. candidate** Department of Computer Science, University of Innsbruck (UIBK) and a **budding serial startup entreprenuer**.
 I hold a bachelor's degree in Electrical and Electronics Engineering from the prestigious University of Ilorin, Ilorin, Nigeria and a joint master of science in engineering degree in Software Engineering from University of Tartu and Tallinn University of Technology, Estonia with a specialization in Embedded and Real-time Engineering under a full tuition-waiver scholarship.

 My PhD bothers on run-time behaviors of software-intensive systems (a cool way of saying physical systems that are software driven) in a bid to proffer risk assurance and testing solutions in dynamic and uncertain circumstances and environments.
 These systems include but not limited to cyber-physical systems (CPS), self-adaptive systems, collaborative artificial intelligence systems (CAIS) and autonomous systems.
 I also supervise bachelors and masters students' seminars and theses.
 In the future, I will be involved in teaching and will be sure to let you know.